Tatoeba/tatoeba2/README.md

 - You can log in using one of these accounts: `admin`, `corpus_maintainer`, `advanced_contributor`, `contributor`, `inactive` and `spammer`.
 For all of them the password is `123456`.

+## Adding new sentences and finding them using the search

+The default install contains no sentences at all and the search won’t work.
+You will have to [add a few sentences](http://localhost:8080/fra/sentences/add) on your own.
+Then:

+- Perform a reindexation by following the instructions in the [Development tools](#development-tools) section.
+- If the sentences you just added are the first sentences in that language, make sure you reindex the "delta" indexes first and then the "main" index (not the other way around).
+- Once reindexation is complete, you should be able to find the sentences you just added using the search.

 ## Hacking Tatoeba

 ### Accessing the source code